SciML/DiffEqFlux.jl/docs/src/examples/SDE_control.md

 ### Compute loss function

 We'd like to prepare the excited state of the qubit.
-An appropriate choice for the loss function is the infidelity of the state |\psi> with respect to the excited state.
-We create a parallelized `EnsembleProblem`, where the `prob_func` creates a new `NoiseGrid` for every trajectory.
-The number of parallel trajectories can be tuned by the kwargs `trajectories=..` and `batchsize=..` in the `solve` call.
+An appropriate choice for the loss function is the infidelity of the state ψ(t) with respect to the excited state.
+We create a parallelized `EnsembleProblem`, where the `prob_func` creates a new `NoiseGrid` for every trajectory and loops over the initial states.
+The number of parallel trajectories and the used batch size can be tuned by the kwargs `trajectories=..` and `batchsize=..` in the `solve` call.
+See also [the parallel ensemble simulation docs](https://diffeq.sciml.ai/latest/features/ensemble/) for a description of the available ensemble algorithms.
+To optimize only the parameters of the neural network, we use `pars = [p; myparameters.Δ; myparameters.Ωmax; myparameters.κ]`

 ``` julia
 # compute loss